gibbok/myvar/website/content/hugo/core-directory-structure.md

 **How content is structured:**

-- **Sections:** Folders like `blog/` or `work/` that contain multiple posts.
+- **Sections:** Folders like `blog/` or `work/` containing multiple posts.
-- **Static pages:** Single Markdown files such as `about.md`.
+- **Static pages:** Standalone Markdown files such as `about.md`.

 **Key concepts:**

 - **List vs. single pages:**
-  Sections need an `_index.md` file to display a list page.
-Individual posts use their own `.md` files.
+  Sections need an `_index.md` to render list pages; individual posts use their own `.md` files.
-- **Homepage:** Controlled by `content/_index.md`.
+- **Homepage:** Defined by `content/_index.md`.
-- **Content types:** Inferred from the folder name (`content/blog/` → type `blog`) or set in front matter.
+- **Content types:** Inferred from folder name or set explicitly in front matter.

 ## 2. Layouts: How Everything Looks

-`layouts/` holds the templates that render your content.
-It’s the most important directory for defining your site’s design.
+`layouts/` holds the templates that render all content.

-**How Hugo chooses templates:**
+**How Hugo selects templates:**

 - **Single vs. list templates:**
-  `single.html` renders individual pages; `list.html` renders section lists.
+  `single.html` renders individual pages; `list.html` renders section indexes.
 - **Lookup order:**
-  Hugo searches for the most specific template first.
+  Hugo picks the most specific template available.
 - **Default fallback:**
-  `layouts/_default/` must contain baseline `single.html` and `list.html`.
+  `layouts/_default/` should include baseline `single.html` and `list.html`.
 - **Custom types:**
-  Add folders like `layouts/blog/` to create type-specific templates.
+  Add folders such as `layouts/blog/` for type-specific templates.
 - **Base templates:**
-  Shared structure comes from `baseof.html`, usually in `layouts/_default/`.
+  Shared structure lives in `baseof.html`.

 ## 3. Archetypes: Faster Content Creation

-Archetypes provide template front matter for new content.
+Archetypes provide default front matter for new content.

-**How they work:**

-- The directory includes files named after content types, such as `blog.md`.
+- Files inside `archetypes/` match content types (e.g., `blog.md`).
-- Running `hugo new blog/my-post.md` tells Hugo to use `archetypes/blog.md`, if it exists.
+- Running `hugo new blog/my-post.md` uses the matching archetype if available.
-- The default project includes only `default.md`.

-Archetypes help you enforce consistent metadata and avoid repetitive setup.
+- Helps enforce consistent metadata and reduce repetitive setup.

 ## 4. Static: Your Assets

-`static/` stores everything that should be published as-is.
+Everything in `static/` is published as-is.

 Common contents:

 - CSS, JS, fonts, images
-- Referenced in templates using paths like `/css/styles.css`
+- Referenced in templates with paths like `/css/styles.css`

-Hugo doesn’t enforce an asset pipeline, so you decide how your build process places files here.
+Hugo doesn’t enforce an asset pipeline—your tooling decides what ends up here.

+## 5. Themes: Drop-In Site Designs

+The `themes/` directory allows you to plug in complete design packages.

+Each theme typically includes its own:

+- `layouts/` (templates)
+- `static/` assets
+- `archetypes/`
+- `theme.toml` configuration

+Your project will use these files unless you override them in your root directories.
+This structure makes customizing or extending a theme straightforward while keeping project-specific changes cleanly separated.

 Example of Hugo’s Core Directory Structure: